ptimoner/QGIS-Documentation/docs/training_manual/foreword/foreword.rst

 ========
 Welcome to our course!
 We will be showing you how to use QGIS easily and efficiently.
-If you are new to GIS, we will tell you what you need to get started.
-If you are an experienced user, you will see how QGIS fulfills all the functions you expect from a GIS program, and more!

 Why QGIS?
 ---------